stretfordStart/soc_workstation_doc/docs/host_setup/arch_install.md

 archinstall -v
 ```

+Tested versions:

+- 2.6.3
+- 2.7.1

-Tested version: 2.6.3, if you archinstall is older run this to update:
+If your archinstall is older run this to update:

 ``` bash
 pacman -Sy archinstall
 ```

-{: .highlight}
-Sometimes this command fails becuase of an invalid key, initialise it with: `pacman-key --init`

 ### Install git